CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/testbenches/progressive_lineup_testing.md

 - The primitive is executed.
 - Actual output is compared to expected output.
 - PASS/FAIL is determined by exact equality.
+- In testbench mode, the rulechecker may optionally run for diagnostic purposes; however, PASS/FAIL is determined solely by the testbench YAML.

 ### **Passthrough Behavior:**
 If `use_<primitive> = false` in `run.py`: